 Vienna – Heritage City With Ultimate Christmas Atmosphere

-Me and Radito used to visit Christmas markets in Vienna every year since we met each other.
-It was kind of our family tradition and it always remind me the most magic time of our relationship.
+I and Radito used to visit Christmas markets in Vienna every year since we met each other.
+It was kind of our family tradition and it always reminds me of the most magical time of our relationship.

 Viennese Christkindlmarkt is a must see during Christmas indeed.

-This time, we are looking forward for the exhibition of Edward Munch in Albertina.
+This time, we are looking forward to the exhibition of Edward Munch in Albertina.

-Vienna offers various places where Christmas villages lies but undeniably the one in front of City Hall and on the Maria-Theresien Platz are the best.
+Vienna offers various places where Christmas villages lie but undeniably the one in front of City Hall and on the Maria-Theresien Platz are the best.

 City Hall is a breath-taking Neo-Gothic building which offers spectacular composition to a Christmas village atmosphere.